-- Check and App.
-This is the “old fashioned” method.
-After the brokerage and advisor fills out a paper application, the investor writes a check to a mutual fund.
-Then the brokerage sends the check and the paperwork directly to the mutual fund.
+- Check and App — This is the “old fashioned” method.
+The advisor completes a paper application, then the investor signs the paperwork and writes a check.
+Then the paperwork and check are sent directly to the mutual fund company.

-- Wire Transfer.
-The brokerage firm arranges for an electronic transfer from an investor’s account to the mutual fund.
+- Wire Transfer — The broker-dealer arranges for an electronic transfer from an investor’s account to the mutual fund.
 In some cases, firms use a special holding account for all transfers.
-Normally, paper applications are faxed when the funds are transferred.
+Typically, the paperwork applications are transmitted when the funds are transferred.

-- Fund/SERV.
-Although Fund/SERV clears mutual fund transactions and is not a pure direct business option, it deserves a mention here because brokerage firms can use it to manage their mutual fund transactions.
-It is a basic platform for mutual fund transactions offered to NSCC members which is compatible with other NSCC services.
+- Fund/SERV — Although Fund/SERV clears mutual fund transactions and is not a pure direct business option, it deserves mention here because broker-dealers can use it to manage their mutual fund transactions.
+It is a basic platform for mutual fund transactions offered to NSCC members, which is compatible with other NSCC services.

 Benefits of Mutual Fund Direct Business

-- Smaller fees.
-Postage and wire transfer fees are the largest direct expense associated with direct business mutual fund transactions, but they are often much smaller than a clearing firm’s per-transaction fees.
-Direct business also frees brokerage firms from fees associated with maintaining accounts with clearing firms.
+Postage and wire transfer fees are the most significant direct expense associated with direct business mutual fund transactions.
+However, these fees are often much lower than a clearing firm’s per-transaction fees.
+Direct business also frees broker-dealers from costs associated with maintaining accounts with clearing firms.

 - Tracks commissions, advisor information, and dozens of other data points associated with mutual fund transactions.